Price Predictions: BTC, ETH, BNB, XRP, SOL, DOGE, ADA, BCH, LINK, HYPE

 Hyperliquid price prediction

-Hyperliquid’s (HYPE) bounce could not even reach the 20-day EMA ($27.09), indicating a lack of demand from the bulls at higher levels.

-The bears will attempt to pull the Hyperliquid price below the $22.19 support.
-If they manage to do that, the HYPE/USDT pair could retest the Oct.
+The bulls will take advantage of the situation and attempt to push the price above the 20-day EMA.
+If they succeed, the HYPE/USDT pair could rally to the 50-day SMA ($32.22) and later to the breakdown level of $35.50.

+On the other hand, if the Hyperliquid price turns down from the 20-day EMA, it signals that the bears remain in control.
+That increases the likelihood of a drop below $22.19.
+The pair could then plunge to the Oct.
 10 low of $20.82.
-Buyers are expected to step in at the $20.82 level, as a break below it may sink the pair to $16.90.

-The bulls will have to push the price above the 20-day EMA to signal strength.
-The pair may then climb to $29.37 and later to the breakdown level of $35.50.

 This article does not contain investment advice or recommendations.
 Every investment and trading move involves risk, and readers should conduct their own research when making a decision.
 While we strive to provide accurate and timely information, Cointelegraph does not guarantee the accuracy, completeness, or reliability of any information in this article.
 This article may contain forward-looking statements that are subject to risks and uncertainties.
 Cointelegraph will not be liable for any loss or damage arising from your reliance on this information.